revenkroz/request-logger/README.md

-# Request Logger Reverse Proxy
+# Request Logger Forward Proxy

 ## Description

-This is a reverse proxy server that can log all incoming requests to the target server and print them to the console or in browser.
+This is a forward proxy server that can log all requests and responses to the target server and print them to the console or in browser.

 ## Usage